 Branded films can be in a narrative form or a documentary.
 Brands can determine which style is right for their image and their audience.
 For example, a brand like Nike can take advantage of athlete partnerships to do an in-depth documentary on Nike-sponsored athletes and their journey.
 A brand like Southwest can do a narrative film capturing the emotion of a cross-country journey to see a loved one.

 Here are some great examples of branded films:

 How Can Your Brand Get In On The Action?

-Unless you have an in-house production studio capable of cinema-level production, you’re going to need to outsource.
-Once you have partnered up with the perfect video production company (FOXFORCE), it’s time to get down to business.
+Unless you have an in-house production studio capable of cinema-level production, you might need to outsource to a video production agency.
+Once you have partnered up with the perfect video production company (such as FOXFORCE), it’s time to get down to business.
 Branded films are significantly more complex than a traditional commercial.
 First off, since they are longer than a traditional spot, you’re going to need a bigger budget, a more thorough story, and higher-level actors (or if you’re doing a documentary you will need at least one solid lead).